-> Do you have any questions on your historic property?
+Do you have any questions on your historic property, or looking to buy or sell a historic property?
 I’d love to help answer them!
-(Or if you’d like to take me on a private tour, I’d love to see–I’ll show you mine, if you show me yours!!) 😉
+(Or if you’d like to take me on a private tour, I’d love to see it! 😉

-> Lisa E. Priest, Texas REALTOR®
+Lisa E. Priest, Texas REALTOR®

 Sorry we are experiencing system issues.
 Please try again.